PlayFab Pricing 2026: Plans, the Free-Tier Cut & Real Cost (+ a Cheaper Alternative)

 | Target studio | Indie to AAA - broad spectrum, but feature depth favors mid-size and larger | Indie and mid-size studios shipping multiplayer co-op, competitive, or PvE games |

-| Commercial model | Free tier (100K MAU, feature-restricted), then usage-based per metric (CloudScript executions, multiplayer server core-hours, data egress, leaderboard entries) | Flat tiers - free / paid plans with all features included at every paid tier; predictable monthly bills |
+| Commercial model | Foundation Mode free tier (Xbox-gated, ~1K accounts since March 2026), then usage-based per metric (CloudScript executions, multiplayer server core-hours, data egress, leaderboard entries) | Flat tiers - free / paid plans with all features included at every paid tier; predictable monthly bills |

 | Integration time | Days to weeks - depth and dashboard learning curve come with the territory | Hours to days - drop-in SDKs for Unity, Roblox, Godot, JavaScript, plus REST for any HTTP client |